 Туре Definition Advantages Side Effects General Anesthesia General anesthesia acts primarily on the brain and nervous system.
-It not only eliminates sensations of pain during surgery, it also allows you to sleep during the procedure.
+It not only eliminates sensations of pain during surgery, it allows you to sleep during the procedure.
 General anesthesia is administered by injection or by inhaling it into your respiratory system.
 Allows patients to sleep through extensive surgical procedures Side effects include a sore throat, headache, drowsiness, hoarseness, nausea and vomiting.
 Regional Anesthesia (includes spinal/epidural anesthesia) Regional anesthesia involves the loss of sensation to a defined area of the body.
 Spinal/epidural anesthesia is a type of regional anesthesia.
-This type is given by injecting a local anesthetic into the lower part of your back, between your vertebrae.
+It's given by injecting a local anesthetic into the lower part of your back, between your vertebrae.
 Other medications, delivered through an IV, usually leave you with little or no memory of the surgery.
 Regional anesthesia is less intrusive to the body than general anesthesia.
-It tends to be easier on your heart and lungs than general anesthesia and also has a lower risk of infection.
+It tends to be easier on your heart and lungs than general anesthesia and also has a lower risk for infection.
 Side effects include minor headaches lasting for a few days after surgery.
-You may also have some problems urinating.
-Rarely, patients will experience a headache that emerges when they stand up, and vanishes when they lie down.
-If this should happen to you, lie flat and call your doctor immediately.
+You may also have problems urinating.
+Rarely, patients will experience a headache that starts when they stand up, and goes away when they lie down.
+If this happens, lie flat and call your doctor immediately.
 Nerve Block The nerve block is a regional anesthetic technique.
-This type is given by injecting a local anesthetic into the operative leg.
+It's given by injecting a local anesthetic into the operative leg.
 Once the nerve block is performed, the local anesthetic blocks transmission of signals that cause the sensation of pain.
 The block will last 24-48 hours.
 It's a safe and effective way to provide excellent post-op pain control for your surgery.
 It also reduces the amount of narcotic pain medication that may be necessary to control pain.
 It can also lead to earlier ambulation and potentially an earlier discharge from the hospital.
+Side effects include soreness around the injection site.